giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 {{< /tab >}}
 {{< /tabs >}}

 __Warning__: With `oidc` connector you might need to add `getUserInfo` in the connector configuration to force a second call to the identity provider in order to get groups.
-This is required for example by Okta.
+This is required for example by `Okta`.
 More info on this can be found in [dexidp/dex#1065](https://github.com/dexidp/dex/issues/1065).

 __Note__: In the above snippet you have to replace the `CLUSTER_NAME` variable and select a connector.
-Here we show examples for Keycloak, Active Directory, and GitHub.
+Here you see examples for `Keycloak`, `Active Directory`, and `GitHub`.
 You can use more than one connector, but they need to have a different `id` value.
-We advice you to use `- id: customer` for your primary connector.
+Our advice is to use `- id: customer` for your primary connector.

-After you have applied the `Secret` manifest to the Management API you have to submit the App custom resource that defines the intent to install the Dex app in the given cluster.
+After you have applied the `Secret` manifest to the platform API you have to submit the `App` custom resource that defines the intent to install the `Dex` app in the given cluster.
+You can directly apply it to the platform API.
-The easiest way to do this is [through our Web-UI]({{< relref "/vintage/platform-overview/web-interface/app-platform" >}}) Alternatively, you can directly apply it to the Management Cluster.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1